How To Insure Your Jewelry

 Jewelry is a prime example of an item that benefits tremendously from being insured.
 Not only is jewelry valuable, but it is also small and portable which makes it easy to lose or to steal.

-So whether you have a diamond ring, gold necklace or expensive earrings or bracelets, taking out portable items insurance for your jewelry is something that you should definitely consider if you wish to minimize your risk of suffering from a significant uninsured future loss.
+So whether you have a diamond ring, gold necklace or expensive earrings, taking out portable items insurance for your jewelry is something that you should definitely consider.

 However, under a standard home insurance policy, insuring jewelry is subject to two default limitations.

-The first is a dollar limit coverage, which is usually set at $1000 per claim.
-This means that no matter how many items you have insured under a standard homeowners insurance policy, you will only receive a maximum of $1000 for your combined loss in your settlement claim from your insurer.
+The first, is a dollar limit coverage, which is usually set at $1000 per claim.
+This means that no matter how many items you have insured under a standard home insurance policy, you will only receive a maximum of $1000 for your combined loss from your insurer.

-If you have expensive jewelry, or a lot of items which you have accumulated over the years, it is advisable to take out extended coverage in your insurance policy as the regular coverage is unlikely to be sufficient.
+If you have expensive jewelry, or a lot of items which you have accumulated over the years, it’s advisable to take out extended coverage as the regular coverage you receive is unlikely to be sufficient.

 In general, most insurance policies will allow you to extend the dollar limit to $5000-$10,000, although the exact limit will vary between different insurance companies.